 Greenwood has enjoyed a rapid rise since coming through the Red Devils’ academy ranks, equalling the record for most goals scored by a Manchester United teenager during his breakthrough 2019/20 season.

 Following the 19-year-old’s latest league goal, we’ve decided to look at the most prolific teenage talents the Premier League has seen.

 Here are the seven highest scoring teenagers in Premier League history:

 Jeffers career promised so much in its infancy but ultimately delivered little, after making his debut as a 16-year-old for Everton and producing a series of promising performances for the Merseyside club.

 The forward scored six league goals during a breakthrough season in 1998/1999, before adding a further 11 Premier League goals before his 20th birthday despite suffering a frustrating period with ankle and shoulder injuries.

 Having rejected a new contract at Goodison Park, the ‘fox in the box’ later headed to Arsenal in an £8m deal but struggled for both form and fitness, scoring just four league goals and failing to reignite his career amid several loan spells.

-Jeffers later enjoyed a nomadic career of unfulfilled potential, though he did manage to score on his sole appearance for England – netting in a defeat to Australia at Upton Park that was most notable for the debut of Wayne Rooney.
+Jeffers later enjoyed a nomadic career of unfulfilled potential, though he did manage to score on his sole appearance for England – netting in a defeat to Australia at Upton Park that was most notable for the international debut of Wayne Rooney.